kentshine/Eventplaner/README.md

 Our project is setting up a college event portal,so we created an event portal for college(Liberty University) by putting our maximum affort.
 The design and the style format is top-notch.
-Event portal is less than 30mb so it's very fast and accurate.(Internet speed matters) The setup we craeted is very user friendly so creating and registering an event You will receive a mail for verification process,don't forget password HTML-30%
+Event portal is less than 30mb so it's very fast and accurate.(Internet speed matters) The setup we created is very user friendly
+You will receive a mail for verification process,don't forget password HTML-30%
 CSS - 30%